 If your landlord takes steps to evict you for rent arrears, act fast.
 It may still be possible to keep your home.
 We explain what you can do

 Check the amount of rent arrears you owe to your landlord.
-You may disagree with the amount of rent arrears your landlord says are owed
+You might not agree with the amount of rent arrears your landlord says you owe

-Delays in paying your housing benefit can get you in rent arrears.
+Delays in paying your housing benefit can cause rent arrears.
 Make sure you give the council all the information it needs to process your claim

-See why it's worth talking to your landlord and negotiating if you have rent arrears.
+Negotiate with your landlord if you have rent arrears.
 You may be able to come to an arrangement and avoid court action.
+Get any agreement in writing

 Reducing rent arrears is important as you could be evicted if you fall behind with your rent.
 Get practical tips on paying off your rent arrears